Traveling to Hawaii? Here's what to know about the Maui fire.

 In the case of non-refundable reservations, a travel insurance policy could help you recoup funds related to a trip you didn't take.

-For travelers already on Maui, some of these policies also come with medical evacuation options that can help visitors to the island get to safer grounds.
+For travelers already on Maui, some of these policies also come with medical evacuation options that can help visitors to the island get to safer ground.

 "Many of them automatically include travel insurance, so check and see what you're entitled to," Keyes said.